LUCKYS1NGHH/ChillPill-Shell/README.md

 <summary>Know more</summary>

 ---
-- Main pill bar width expands on hover
+- Main pill width expands on hover.

-- DPI and Pill bar scale is available in config if you need it
+- DPI and Pill scale is available in config if you need it.

-- Audio (to mute/unmute) and workspaces (to switch) in the main pill bar are clickable.
+- Audio (to mute/unmute) and workspaces (to switch) in the main pill are clickable.

 - Control center's media player progress bar is not only for status, it's usable to control the media you playing.